ncvfg234560/website/README.md

 The files for my personal website

 ## Note
-You can redistribute and use my website however you want, just make sure you credit me in some way that complies to the GNU General Public License V3.
+You can redistribute and use my website however you want, just make sure you credit me in some way. :)